Hacker Perspective: Telephony (basic information)

 Elisha Gray (inventor of the telephone)

-would become the most valuable U.S. patent ever issued.
-And afterward, as Bell’s device led to the world’s largest monopoly, the
+secure what would become the most valuable U.S. patent ever issued.
+And afterward, as Bell’s device led to the world’s largest monopoly, the American Telephone and

 Accomplishments